aaimannaeem/aaimannaeem.github.io/_posts/2024-09-30-master-thesis.md

 ---

-The experimental survey revealed that almost 60% of respondents considered Sponsorship disclosure has positively impacted influencer credibility and consumer purchase intention.
+The experimental survey revealed that 60% of respondents considered that Sponsorship disclosure positively impacts influencer credibility and consumer purchase intention.

 <!-- <a href="/Master_Thesis.pdf" target="_blank"> Thesis Report</a> |